Having diabetes can lead to many health concerns, because your feet are the furthers from your heart they are usually the first effected.

 - Annual diabetes check up

-Seek urgent care if you have any signs of an infection, or your skin starts to breakdown – such as via an ulcer or a crack in your heels.
+We advice you seek urgent care if you have any signs of an infection, or your skin starts to breakdown – such as via an ulcer or a crack in your heels.